Delage D6: Delage D6 3-litre (1946 – 1954)

-The bespoke body builders had less work now than in the 1930s, but their craft based methods enabled them to respond more immediately to new styling trends than the volume automakers, and many of the Delages from the late 1940s and early 1950s look strangely modern when compared to the early post war products from Renault, Peugeot and Citroen.
+The bespoke body builders had less work now than in the 1930s, but their craft based methods enabled them to respond more immediately to new styling trends than the volume automakers, and many of the Delages from the late 1940s and early 1950s look strangely modern when compared to the early post war products from Renault, Peugeot and Citroën.
 The coach builders were willing and able more immediately to copy and build on the developments in car design that during the early 1940s had been more apparent in North America than in Europe.
 Nevertheless, the Delage D6-3-litre of 1948 – 1954 came with exactly the same 3150 mm that had been standard on successive D6s since 1935.
 A longer 3330 mm was also available for longer bodies such as those for Limousine style cars.

 The Delage D6 3-litre was listed as part of the Delahaye-Delage range till 1954: it is thought that the last of the cars, in bare chassis form, were constructed during the closing months of 1953, but the final batch were still available for purchase during 1954, most of them bodied by Chapron.
 1954 marked the exit from auto-production of both brands.
 The political context and the state of the post-war French economy were hostile to large cars in France.
 In 1954 even Henry Ford gave up on French auto-production, selling his business to Simca.
 By 1955 Delahaye had been taken over by Hotchkiss whose own business now survived, at least for the time being, not from producing luxury cars but on the basis of rebuilding and, by now increasingly building from scratch, Jeep based vehicles.